 Cape Verde4 Life was a UK based company.
 It was involved in overseas property-based investments.
-It was not regulated by the FCA and therefore not authorised to advise on investments covered by the Financial Services and Markets Act 2000 in the UK.

-One of the directors was Mr C. Cape Verde4 Life was an introducer of business to Options and it introduced Mr H's application to open a SIPP to Options and arranged the subsequent investment.
-Cape Verde4 Life was at the time of Mr H's investment described as an authorised representative of Oasis Atlántico.
+It was not regulated by the FCA and therefore not authorised to advise on investments covered by the Financial Services and Markets Act 2000 ('FSMA') in the UK.
+One of the directors was Mr C. Cape Verde4 Life was an introducer of business to Options and it introduced Mr S' application to open a SIPP to Options and arranged the subsequent investments.
+Cape Verde4 Life was at the time of Mr S' investments described as an authorised representative of Oasis Atlántico.